 Not all the best things in life are free

-I began hiking up a mountain, and suddenly someone whirred by me through the trees on a zip line traveling at 70km/h.
+I began hiking up a mountain, and suddenly someone whirred by me through the trees on a zip line travelling at 70km/h.
 It looked scary, but also exhilarating.

 I don’t recall seeing many unhappy faces that day, and most people were fully engaged in the moment and what they were doing, something that is crucial for optimal well-being.

-If I had taken more money with me on that trip to New Zealand, I would have been able to experience a wider array of potentially fun activities.
-As long as I did enjoy these activities, I do believe that they would have contributed to a greater level of happiness.
+If I had taken more money with me on that trip to New Zealand, I would have been able to experience a more extensive array of potentially fun activities.
+As long as I did enjoy these activities, I do believe that they would have contributed to a higher level of happiness.
 But…

 Can money ever buy us happiness?

 Anyone who says that money can’t buy us happiness is looking at it too simplistically.
-I’ve seen too many clients that are financially stressed to know that a big gift of money at their time of need would be a huge assistance to them.
+I’ve seen too many clients that are financially stressed to know that a significant gift of money at their time of need would be a massive assistance to them.
 It would reduce their stress and hopefully increase their level of financial security, happiness and overall well-being.
 Right?